 Depth: the amount of influence one has over their work environment

 Knowledge: level of mastery in the area of your responsibility

-When we assign values to these three areas, for both the supervisor and the lead, we should see an overlap that fills the voids of one with that of the other.
+When we assign values to these three areas, for both the supervisor and the lead, we should see an overlap that fills the voids of one with the skills and knowledge of the other.

-Here’s and example of a typical Supervisor’s radial chart…
+Here’s an example of a typical Supervisor’s radial chart…

 A supervisor has a lot of Scope (7.0) but can be restricted by higher up management, thus limiting their Scope below the maximum value of ten.
 Their Depth (6.0) does have a meaningful impact on how the shop is run.
 As we can see, their limited Knowledge of the machine shop translates to a two.
 This level of Knowledge makes it that much more important to select a qualified Lead.
 The Lead needs to be able to backfill the supervisor’s gap in Knowledge.

 Below is an example of that Lead’s radial chart…

 Admittedly, the chart seems overly optimistic in contrast to the Supervisor’s.
 But, keep in mind… the Lead is usually the most seasoned machinist with a vast amount of experience in the industry.
 While a Supervisor may have a more broad work experience, which may include non-manufacturing jobs, a Lead is more prone to only have very specific work experiences dealing with manufacturing exclusively.

 Those two previous charts are best case scenarios.
 What I’ve found in my personal journey in the trade, looks more like this for a Lead…